damianhakert/damianhakert.github.io/source/posts/2016-07-12-our-handbook-is-open-source-heres-why.html.md

 process, it makes things more efficient.

-> _Being able to get a look inside the company and not having to fully rely on the representatives of the company makes you feel more confident—you don’t feel like you’re being sold.
-By looking at the handbook, I was able to answer key questions like, 'do I see myself working here' and 'is everything I’m hearing from my interviewers aligned with what I’m reading in the Handbook?'
+> _Being able to get a look inside the company and not having to fully rely on the representatives of the company makes you feel more confident — you don’t feel like you’re being sold.
+By looking at the handbook, I was able to answer key questions like, "do I see myself working here" and "is everything I’m hearing from my interviewers aligned with what I’m reading in the Handbook?"
 For me, I could see myself working in an organization that had thoughtfully crafted how teams could best work together.
 And three months in to my role at GitLab, the Handbook is aligned with what I heard and it is constantly being updated to reflect the latest needs of our team.”_ - [Amara Nwaigwe], Senior Product Marketing Manager at GitLab.

 ## Transparency